RyanBoomer30/Wutu/reference/present.md

   - Our old calling convention very closely aligned with how locals / function parameters work in Wasm (first arguments, then locals (which we can turn into closure -> locals)), which meant we did not have to change anything at all!
+- Nil
+  - Start at offset 16 so we can use 0 to tag nil
+-

 GC:
 - GC is _not_ currently implemented, but we have thought lots about it and made designed